 First Aid.
-First aid kits are situated in all buildings where lectures and teaching takes place.
+First aid kits are located in several locations across all buildings.
 If you suffer an injury, or find someone injured, call a qualified First Aider.
-Posters displaying the room and extension number of the closest first aiders are located across campus and in each building.
-In the event that no staff can be found call Security on x3063.
+Posters displaying the room and extension number of the closest first aiders are located throughout the department.
+If no staff can be found call Security on x3063.